 In addition, on December 3, 2020, the SEC announced that it adopted Rule 2a-5 under the 1940 Act, which establishes an updated regulatory framework for determining fair value in good faith for purposes of the 1940 Act.
-The new rule clarifies how fund boards can satisfy their valuation obligations in light of recent market developments.
-The rule will permit boards, subject to board oversight and certain other conditions, to designate certain parties to perform the fair value determinations.
-We will continue to review the new rule and its impact on us and our valuation policies.
+The adopted rule clarifies how fund boards can satisfy their valuation obligations in light of recent market developments.
+The rule permits boards, subject to board oversight and certain other conditions, to designate certain parties to perform the fair value determinations.
+We intend to comply with such requirements on or before the SEC's required compliance date of September 8, 2022.